KonVas/lick-the-toad/index.md

 ![](https://github.com/KonVas/lick-the-toad/blob/main/images/audio-control-ltt.gif?raw=true)

 ## Technical specifications
 The system is developed as a cross platform application running on NodeJS, and JavaScript and [SuperCollider](https://supercollider.github.io), and [ml5](https://ml5js.org) for the implementation of machine learning capabilities.
+Client and SuperCollider communication is via websockets and [Socket.io](https://socket.io).
 I am using SC for sonification but any other audio environment able to receive OSC messages can be used.

 ## Acknowledgments
 I would like to express my gratitude to the following coding communities of [P5.js](https://p5js.org) and [Ml5.js](https://ml5js.org) respectivelly.